About Us - my inventor's story of creating my ergonomic high heel shoe inserts Style has never had such comfort!

 Photo of Virve Georgeson, inventor of ergonomic permanent high heel shoe inserts

-In the photo above, I have my high heel inserts in my Donald J Pliner shoes and in what I call my 'inspiration boots', because these were the boots that I wanted to wear - but could not because they were so uncomfortable - until I was inspired to invent a way to wear them.
-Like many inventors, I thought to myself, "there has to be a better way!"
+In the photo above, I have my high heel inserts in my high heel shoes and in what I call my 'inspiration boots', because these were the snug fitting boots with an almost 4 inch heel that I wanted to wear - but could not because they were SO uncomfortable - until I was inspired to invent a way to wear them.
+Like many inventors before , I thought, "there has to be a better way!"

 How my invention came about.

 When trying on my 'killer heels boots' with a new outfit in the spring of 2009 I thought there had to be a way to prevent foot pain in high heels.
 I thought there must be something that I could put into the boots to stop my feet from sliding forward down the steep ramp inside the boots.
 It came to me in a flash of inspiration that if I put a ‘stopper’ inside the boots at the two places where the bottom of the foot has two natural spaces to fit them into and where there are protruding parts of the foot just in front of them, this would stop the foot from moving forward and ultimately make my heels comfortable.